Not factories of tasks. Not offices of email. But living gardens of intelligent agents.

 - Transformers gave us the architecture.

-Now it's about cultivation—moving from demos to execution, from chatbots to agents, from factories to gardens.
+Now it's about cultivation — moving from demos to execution, from chatbots to agents, from factories to gardens.

 Today, you can:

-- Build Custom AI Agents trained on your knowledge—files, projects, web links, YouTube videos
+- Build custom AI agents trained on your knowledge — files, projects, web links, YouTube videos

-- Create Multi-Agent Teams that collaborate on complex tasks
+- Create multi-agent teams that collaborate on complex tasks

-- Deploy Agentic Workflows that execute autonomously
+- Deploy agentic workflows that execute autonomously

-- Generate Genesis Apps powered by Workspace DNA
+- Generate Genesis apps powered by Workspace DNA

-- Connect everything with Advanced Automations
+- Connect everything with 100+ integrations and automation workflows

 Tomorrow, these gardens will: